Dyothelitism: Thomism

 Saint Thomas Aquinas, Doctor of the Church, distinguished (S.Th.
 III, q.
 18) in Jesus Christ God two types of will (dyothelitism: the divine and the human will) as a consequence of His human-divine nature.
-Like in the human creatures, the human will is splitted into three aspects: sensitive appetite, natural appetite and rational appetite.
+Like in the human creatures, the human will is split into three aspects: sensitive appetite, natural appetite and rational appetite.

 The natural appetite (will) is spontaneously and naturally inclined and disposed towards the good, but it does not know the means necessary to achieve it.
 The rational appetite (will), also called deliberative will, chooses through reason the means necessary to achieve the ultimate end, which is the Supreme Good, identified with God himself.

 Generally, the rational will is the freedom of human beings and dominates and prevails over all others.
 However, in imperfect men who are slaves to sin, the sensual appetite, common to the animal kingdom, can prevail.

 This cannot be true for Christ who is true and perfect man as well as true and perfect God (without any stain of sin).

 In Jesus Christ God, the human rational will is always in harmony with and never contradicts His divine will.

 The divine will of Jesus Christ God is the same as that of God the Father and God the Holy Spirit.